JHN30/JMP-Euroleague/README.md

 ---
 ## ▶️ Running the app

-First you need to build it and then just start it.
+Build it and then just start it.
 These are commands:
 `npm run build`
 and
 `npm run start`

 ---

 ## 📸 Screenshots

 ### 🔐 Admin Pages